Great American Songbook

 “the Big Band Era”

 From uptempo dance tunes to beautiful ballads, a salute to the 1930s and ‘40s bandleaders and arrangers including the Dorsey brothers, Glenn Miller, Benny Goodman and more.
 Their music puts many of us “In the Mood” for dancing.
-This program aims to put you in the mood for listening to the intricate, fun arrangements.
-Segments include musical examples from recordings, and accessible explanations of arranging, as well as live interpretations of some favorites.
+This program focuses on solo piano renditions of the intricate, fun arrangements.
+Segments include musical examples, and accessible explanations of arranging, as well as live interpretations of some favorites.

 “Old Blue Eyes and Friends”